uppervalleydsa/uppervalleydsa.org/content/posts/why-the-working-class.md

 What social justice issues and struggles are you involved with?
 What does this discussion of class, and organizing for the exercise of workers’ power, contribute to your thinking about how to advance those struggles?

-*To get involved with the discussion, follow[ Upper Valley DSA on Facebook](https://www.facebook.com/UpperValleyDSA/) and on [Twitter](https://twitter.com/UV_DSA/).
-Make sure to [join our mailing list](https://groups.google.com/g/upper-valley-dsa-bulletins?pli=1) so you don't miss upcoming discussions and events.*
+*To get involved with the discussion, follow[ Upper Valley DSA on Facebook](https://www.facebook.com/UpperValleyDSA/) and on [Twitter](https://twitter.com/UV_DSA/).*

+*The next Socialist Night School, 8 pm October 15, will focus on Racism and Capitalism.
+Follow [Upper Valley DSA](https://www.facebook.com/UpperValleyDSA) and [Southern New Hampshire DSA on Facebook](https://www.facebook.com/snhdsa/) for details to come, and make sure to [join our mailing list](https://groups.google.com/g/upper-valley-dsa-bulletins?pli=1) so you don't miss other upcoming discussions and events.*

 *Lead image credit: [Kheel Center, Cornell University Library](https://www.flickr.com/photos/38445726@N04/5279691132) ([CC BY 2.0](https://creativecommons.org/licenses/by/2.0/))*